Our Academic programme is the one for which affiliation to the Salesian Pontifical University Rome has been granted

 Normally examinations are conducted at the end of each semester.
 The examination may be oral or written as decided upon by the lecturer in understanding with the Dean of Studies.

-Written examinations will not exceed three hours’ duration, while oral examinations, when they are conducted, may vary from a minimum of 10 minutes to a maximum of 20 minutes at the discretion of the lecturer.
+The duration of written examinations will depend on the credits of the course, but it will not exceed three-hours duration in any case.
+The oral examinations, instead, when conducted, may vary from a minimum of 8 minutes to a maximum of 15 minutes each student at the discretion of the lecturer.

-In every subject the marks allotted are out of 100.
-A minimum of 50 marks is required for a pass in any subject.
-In every subject up to 30% is normally allotted for internal assessment, that is, written assignments, class work, term papers, homework and continuous assessment tests.
+In every subject the marks allotted are out of 100 (see below the Grade Rate).
+A minimum of 50 marks is required for a pass mark in any subject.

 Failure 49 or below (F) Failure